10.99 FLAT RATE SHIPPING

 Featured bean: Alubia

-Other beans to try: Classic Flat White, Flageolet, Ayocote Blanco
+Other beans to try: Cassoulet, Flageolet, Ayocote Blanco

 Prepare the beans: Cook beans according to our guide in the cooking vessel of your choice.
 Once cooked, strain the beans, reserving broth.